Ratko Mladic, the 'Butcher of Bosnia'

 The war ended later that year.
 Hundreds of thousands of non-Serbs had been driven from their homes in an attempt to create an ethnically pure Serb state in Croatia and Bosnia.

-In late 1995, a UN war crimes tribunal indicted Mr Mladic on two counts of genocide, for the Sarajevo siege and the Srebrenica massacre.
-Many other combatants were also accused of war crimes, including Croats and Bosniaks.
+In late 1995, a UN war crimes tribunal indicted Mladic on two counts of genocide, for the Sarajevo siege and the Srebrenica massacre.
+Many other combatants, including Croats and Bosniaks, were also accused of war crimes.
+Mladic went on the run, but he didn't go far.

 Flight and arrest

-As a fugitive Mr Mladic still enjoyed the open support and protection of the then-Yugoslav President, Slobodan Milosevic.
+As a fugitive Mladic still enjoyed the open support and protection of the then-Yugoslav President, Slobodan Milosevic.
 He returned to Belgrade, where he went untroubled to busy restaurants, football matches and horse races, escorted by bodyguards.

-But Milosevic's fall from power in 2000 and subsequent arrest put Mr Mladic at risk.
+But Milosevic's fall from power in 2000 and subsequent arrest put Mladic at risk.
 He spent the next decade moving through hideouts in Serbia, relying on a diminishing band of helpers.

 In October 2004, his former aides began surrendering to the war crimes tribunal, as Serbia came under intense international pressure to co-operate.

-When Karadzic was detained in Belgrade in July 2008, speculation grew that Mr Mladic's arrest would follow.
-But it was not until 26 May 2011 that police units descended on Lazarevo and surrounded Mr Mladic's yellow brick house.
+When Karadzic was detained in Belgrade in July 2008, speculation grew that Mladic's arrest would follow.
+But it was not until 26 May 2011 that police units descended on Lazarevo and surrounded Mladic's yellow brick house.

 When the officers moved in, the man who had vowed to never be taken alive surrendered quietly, and the two loaded guns he kept for protection lay untouched.
 He was 69 and had already suffered a stroke, partly paralysing his right arm.